drb4637/dotfiles/README.md

 # Awesome Dotfiles
-This is 100% taken from https://github.com/Parth/dotfiles
+This is 100% taken from https://github.com/Parth/dotfiles.
-go check out that repo also check out https://www.youtube.com/watch?v=UgDz_9i2nwc
+Also go check out that repo also check out https://www.youtube.com/watch?v=UgDz_9i2nwc

 Simple, but extensive customization of ZSH, TMUX, and Vim.